fcolome14/cookiecutter-api/{{cookiecutter.project_slug}}/README.md

 ### Running the Application

-The application can be started by running the command ``python src/main.py``.

 To run the application this project offers several options:

 1. **Docker Compose**: The application can be run in a containerized environment using Docker Compose: